- Parents Home

 Treatment may include:

-for jaundice: ultraviolet (UV) light (phototherapy) or replacing the baby's blood
+- for jaundice: ultraviolet (UV) light (phototherapy) or replacing the baby's blood with donated blood

-to help prevent red blood cell breakdown: removing part of or the entire spleen
+- to help prevent red blood cell breakdown: removing part of or the entire spleen (splenectomy)

 How Can Parents Help?